Raphael-Boichot/Pico-slide-show/README.md

 ## User manual

-- Drop Game Boy Camera saves into the **/saves** folder.
+- Drop Game Boy Camera saves into the **/saves** folder or Game Boy Camera images in the **/Images** folder .
 You can drop and show as much as 18 saves in a row;
 - Run **Make_header_from_saves.m** from GNU Octave.
 It converts binary Game Boy Camera saves to C compatible data.
 You can set the delay between images from this script;
 - Open **Pico_slide_show.ino** with the Arduino IDE;
 - Compile your code with the RP2040 core (select the Raspberry Pi Pico board) and upload or drop the pre-compiled .uf2 to you board.